 Our general partner is Dorchester Minerals Management LP, which is managed by its general partner, Dorchester Minerals Management GP LLC.
 As a result, the Board of Managers of Dorchester Minerals Management GP LLC exercises effective control of our Partnership.
 In this report, the term "general partner" is used as an abbreviated reference to Dorchester Minerals Management LP.
-Our general partner also controls and owns, directly and indirectly, all of the partnership interests in Dorchester Minerals Operating LP and its general partner, Dorchester Minerals Operating GP LLC.
+Our general partner also controls and owns, directly and indirectly, all of the partnership interests in Dorchester Minerals Operating LP and its general partner.
 Dorchester Minerals Operating LP owns working interests and other properties underlying our Net Profits Interests, provides day-to-day operational and administrative services to us and our general partner, and is the employer of all the employees who perform such services.
 In this report, the term "operating partnership" is used as an abbreviated reference to Dorchester Minerals Operating LP.
-Our wholly owned subsidiary, Dorchester Minerals Acquisition LP has been and may continue to be used as a vehicle through which we may acquire oil and gas properties.

-Our general partner and the operating partnership are Delaware limited partnerships, and the general partner of our general partner and Dorchester Minerals Operating GP LLC are Delaware limited liability companies.
-These entities and our Partnership were initially formed in December 2001 in connection with the combination that occurred on January 31, 2003.
-Dorchester Minerals Acquisition LP is an Oklahoma limited partnership, and Dorchester Minerals Acquisition GP, Inc. is an Oklahoma corporation that serves as its general partner.
-Both were formed in September 2004 in connection with an acquisition of oil and gas properties that was consummated on September 30, 2004.
+Our general partner and the operating partnership are Delaware limited partnerships, and the general partners of their general partners are Delaware limited liability companies.
+These entities and our Partnership were initially formed in December 2001 in connection with the combination.
+Our wholly owned subsidiary, Dorchester Minerals Oklahoma LP and its general partner are Oklahoma entities that acquired our wholly owned acquisition subsidiary and its general partner by merger on December 31, 2009.

 Our business may be described as the acquisition, ownership and administration of Net Profits Interests and Royalty Properties.
 The Net Profits Interests represent net profits overriding royalty interests in various properties owned by the operating partnership.
-The Royalty Properties consist of producing and nonproducing mineral, royalty, overriding royalty, net profits, and leasehold interests located in 573 counties and parishes in 25 states.
+The Royalty Properties consist of producing and nonproducing mineral, royalty, overriding royalty, net profits, and leasehold interests located in 574 counties and parishes in 25 states.